 How to Apply: To apply for a scholarship, you first need to apply for the training or Master programme.
 To apply for a training or Master programme, visit the website of the training or Master programme of your interest.
 Follow the guidelines for application for the programme as mentioned on its website.
 In the programme application, you can mention whether you wish to apply for a scholarship.
 In case you do, the programme coordinator forwards your application to VLIR-UOS.
 Applications submitted by the candidates to VLIR-UOS directly will not be considered!
 Take into account that you can only apply for one training or Master programme per year.
 The dates of application are determined by the programme.
 Check the website of the training or Master programme for more details.

-Scholarship Application Deadline: The deadline for applications is determined according to the universities programme.
-Check the list of eligible programmes 2015 to find out which calls for scholarships are currently open.
+Application Deadline: The deadline for applications is determined according to the universities programme.
+Check the list of eligible programmes 2017 to find out which calls for scholarships are currently open.